Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

 ## 2. Create scripts to control the camera.

+### Script to move camera position with the position of the player.

 In the `Project` window of the editor, create a folder and call it `Scripts`.

 Under this new folder create a new script and call it `MoveCamera`.